wixtoolset/wix/README.md

  ##### Pull request expectations

- * Pick an outstanding WiX4 issue (or create one).
+ * Pick an outstanding WiX issue (or create one).
 Add a comment requesting that you be assigned to the issue.
 Wait for confirmation.
  * To create a PR fork a new branch from the develop branch
  * Make changes to effect whatever changed behaviour is required for the PR
  * Push the changes to your repository origin as needed
  * If there are multiple commits squash them down to one commit.
  * If the develop branch has changed since you created your new branch rebase to the current development branch.
  * If needed (ie, you squashed or rebased), do a force push of your branch
- * Create a PR with your branch against the WiX4 repository.
+ * Create a PR with your branch against the WiX repository.